trolldbois/python-haystack/README.md

 Quick Start:
 ============
 [Quick usage guide](docs/Haystack basic usage.ipynb) in the docs/ folder.
 [Haystack-reverse CLI](docs/Haystack reverse CLI.ipynb) in the docs/ folder.

 Introduction:
 =============

 python-haystack is an heap analysis framework, focused on searching and reversing of
-C structure in allcoated memory.
+C structure in allocated memory.

 The first function/API is the SEARCH function.
  - It gives the ability to search for known record types in a process memory dump or live process's memory.